pittar-demos/acm-demo/README.md

 **policy-acs-securedcluster:** Deploys the *SecuredCluster* resources to all clusters - automatically joining them to the ACS Central that is deployed on the Hub cluster.

-### Compliance Operator and CIS Scan
+### Compliance Operator and Moderate Scan (NIST-800-53)

-**policy-compliance-operator:** Deploys the [Compliance Operator](https://docs.openshift.com/container-platform/4.9/security/compliance_operator/compliance-operator-understanding.html) to all clusters and runs OpenShift CIS scans.
+**policy-compliance-operator:** Deploys the [Compliance Operator](https://docs.openshift.com/container-platform/4.9/security/compliance_operator/compliance-operator-understanding.html) to all clusters and runs OpenShift Moderate (NIST-800-53) scans.

 Advanced Cluster Security will pick up the scan results and report them in ACS Central.